-Cellular metabolism provides a unique lens into Earth history [230].
-Looking through this lens in marine picocyanobacteria leads to a general framework in which ecosystems follow self-amplifying evolutionary trajectories (Fig. 8) [66].
+Cellular metabolism provides a unique lens into Earth history [218].
+Looking through this lens in marine picocyanobacteria leads to a general framework in which ecosystems follow self-amplifying evolutionary trajectories (Fig. 8) [63].
 This holds for particular groups, for example in the niche partitioning of Prochlorococcus (Fig. 5), as well as for the biosphere as a whole.
 As cells acquire innovations that allow them to obtain ever-sparser nutrients (Fig. 4, Eq.
 6), more nutrients are driven from the environment into the living state, increasing total ecosystem biomass (Fig. 5 & 8).
 This in turn promotes the mobilization of nutrients at larger scales, for example through enhanced weathering of rocks in the case of iron and phosphorus, or by creating opportunities for nitrogen-fixers in the case of nitrogen (Fig. 7).

-At the largest scale, the two major stages of biospheric expansion and Earth oxygenation are linked to the bioenergetic innovations of cyanobacterial and eukaryotic photosynthesis [66].
-For most of the Proterozoic, a combination of feedbacks (Figs. 2 & 3) largely restricted cyanobacterial photosynthesis to shallow aquatic environments near continental boundaries, where weathering inputs made nutrients relatively more easily accessible than in the open ocean or on the continents.
-Near the end of the Proterozoic, the increasing cellular energy flux and associated production of organic carbon of eukaryotic photosynthesis, which from a metabolic perspective includes marine picocyanobacteria (Fig. 7), helped the biosphere push through these negative feedbacks and expand into the open ocean and onto the continents, where nutrients were inherently harder to come by as oxygenation proceeded (Figs. 6 & 7).
-This scenario is consistent with phylogenomic analyses suggesting freshwater origins for both cyanobacteria and photosynthetic eukaryotes [231,232] and molecular biomarker studies indicating a major expansion of eukaryotic green algae in the marine realm in the late Neoproterozoic [55].
-The faster sinking of larger organisms and/or their fecal pellets [41-44] likely still acted as a positive feedback promoting ocean oxygenation in the Neoproterozoic and Phanerozoic (Fig. 1), but this feedback was driven from the bottom up as more food became available to higher trophic levels (Fig. 5 & 8) [55].
+At the largest scale, the two major stages of biospheric expansion and Earth oxygenation are linked to the bioenergetic innovations of cyanobacterial and eukaryotic photosynthesis [63].
+A combination of feedbacks (Figs. 2 & 3) prevented cyanobacterial photosynthesis from expanding away from shallow aquatic environments near continental boundaries where weathering inputs made nutrients relatively more easily accessible than in the open ocean or on the continents.
+The increasing cellular energy flux and associated production of organic carbon of eukaryotic photosynthesis, which from a metabolic perspective includes marine picocyanobacteria (Fig. 7), helped the biosphere push through these negative feedbacks and expand into the open ocean and onto the continents where nutrients were inherently harder to come by as oxygenation proceeded (Figs. 6 & 7).
+This scenario is consistent with phylogenomic analyses suggesting freshwater origins for both cyanobacteria and photosynthetic eukaryotes [219,220] and molecular biomarker